pagkly/Zed/Investopedia3/Open-Market Transaction.md

 ## Understanding an Open-Market Transaction

-The SEC defines an insider as "an officer or director of a [public company](https://www.investopedia.com/terms/p/publiccompany.asp) or an individual or entity owning more than 10% of a company's [stock](https://www.investopedia.com/terms/s/stock.asp)."1
+The SEC defines an insider as "an officer or director of a [[public company]](https://www.investopedia.com/terms/p/publiccompany.asp) or an individual or entity owning more than 10% of a company's [[stock]](https://www.investopedia.com/terms/s/stock.asp)."1

 When insiders are buying or selling their own company's stock, investors pay attention as it provides insight into what is occurring within the confines of the company that outsiders are not privy to.

-Are insiders selling their shares because [earnings](https://www.investopedia.com/terms/e/earnings.asp) were drastically below estimates and they expect the share price to fall?
+Are insiders selling their shares because [[earnings]](https://www.investopedia.com/terms/e/earnings.asp) were drastically below estimates and they expect the share price to fall?
 Are insiders buying shares because they created a successful new product that will send the share price skyrocketing?

 The trading actions of insiders is an indicator of how the stock will perform in the future.
 But before they can buy or sell their shares, known as open-market transactions, they must file the correct paperwork and follow all procedures.

 ## The Process of an Open-Market Transaction

 An open-market transaction is simply an order placed by an insider to buy or sell shares according to the rules and regulations set out by the SEC.
-The importance of an open [market order](https://www.investopedia.com/terms/m/marketorder.asp) is that the insider is voluntarily buying or selling shares at or close to the [market price](https://www.investopedia.com/terms/m/market-price.asp).
+The importance of an open [[market order]](https://www.investopedia.com/terms/m/marketorder.asp) is that the insider is voluntarily buying or selling shares at or close to the [[market price]](https://www.investopedia.com/terms/m/market-price.asp).
 There is no special pricing involved in open-market transactions.

 Insiders must report open-market transactions with the SEC and include relevant details about the sale or purchase of the shares.
 Because the reason for the transaction is given, the filings of open-market transactions might be used by other investors to gain some perspective on what insiders may believe about the company.

 For example, if an insider sells a considerable portion of their shares through an open-market transaction, the reasons listed with the filing could cause other investors to change their portfolios in response.
-If the reason was simply to take advantage of [stock options](https://www.investopedia.com/terms/s/stockoption.asp) provided to a high-level officer, outsider investors will most likely not react.
+If the reason was simply to take advantage of [[stock options]](https://www.investopedia.com/terms/s/stockoption.asp) provided to a high-level officer, outsider investors will most likely not react.

 In fact, more importance is given to the purchase of shares rather than to the sale of shares as a sale could be done for many reasons.